-Inventories are measured at the lower of cost and current replacement cost.
-Inventories held for distribution are measured at cost, adjusted, when applicable, for any loss of service potential.
+Inventories held for sale are measured at the lower of cost and net realisable value.
+Inventories held for distribution are measured at cost adjusted, when applicable, for any loss of service potential.

 Inventories acquired at no cost, or for nominal consideration, are valued at the current replacement cost as at the date of acquisition.